About the Tool

 Extreme Value Theory (EVT) is a statistical methodology used for describing rare events.
 There are several ways to apply EVT to weather variables including fitting a Generalized Extreme Value distribution (GEV) over Block Maxima (annual maximum value) and the Peaks-Over-Threshold approach where probability distribution of exceedances over a pre-defined threshold are modeled using a generalized Pareto distribution.
 This tool explores extreme events in California using a Block Maxima approach.

-Annual Maximum values from a 21 day window around the day of interest are extracted from a 30 year daily timeseries for the Baseline Period (1991–2020).
-A GEV distribution is applied to this time series.
+Annual Maximum values of the climate variable from a 21 day window around the day of interest are extracted from a 30 year daily timeseries for the Baseline Period (1991–2020).
+A GEV distribution for Temperature and an inverted Weibull distribution for Wind Speed is applied to this time series.
 Shape and scale parameters for the distribution are estimated using the Maximum Likelihood method.
 Exceedance Probabilities for different threshold values (return levels) are estimated from the fitted model with 95% confidence intervals.

 User Advisory: The Extreme Weather Tool is designed to broadly inform estimated probabilities of extreme weather events across a wide range of environments and climate zones in California.
 On a local scale, different statistical assumptions (i.e. fitting techniques for distribution parameters, choice of extreme value distribution) may be more appropriate.
 We encourage users to ensure the empirical fit of the applied distribution is acceptable to their end use before using estimates produced from this tool for planning purposes.